PAL RTC robotic platform designed for parallel sample preparation and lab automation.

 PAL3 System Configurator

-The PAL3 System features a high degree of flexibility allowing users to configure an autosampler for a variety of dedicated uses.
+The PAL3 System Configurator features a high degree of flexibility allowing users to configure an autosampler for a variety of dedicated uses.

 PAL System Configurator Tool to configure your own PAL System